p0staltomsk/project9/README.md

 ## 🔮 Vision

-The Neon Nexus AI Chat aims to become a fully immersive cyberpunk communication platform, bridging human interaction and artificial intelligence in a stylized, futuristic environment.
+Neon Nexus AI Chat aims to provide real-time AI content analysis and metrics visualization in a cyberpunk-themed interface.

 ---
 Built with 💚 by Cyberpunk Enthusiasts